-One son, who was kind, funny and great with young children, struggled with low concentration, difficulty sitting down to do homework, he forgot books, couldn’t get to sleep, was a fussy eater and had trouble understanding consequences – he was shouted at a lot!
+One son, who was kind, funny and great with young children, struggled with low concentration, had difficulty sitting down to do homework, he forgot books, couldn’t get to sleep, was a fussy eater and had trouble understanding consequences – he was shouted at a lot!

-Her other Son, who was very mature for his age, played very fairly and was never in bother in school was a very slow, hesitant reader who yawned and rubbed his eyes as soon as he lifted a book.
+Her other Son, who was very mature for his age, played very fairly and was never in bother in school.
+He was a very slow, hesitant reader who yawned and rubbed his eyes as soon as he lifted a book.
 He couldn’t retain spellings and had great difficulty writing a story that made any sense.
 He had great ideas for a story but couldn’t prove it on paper.

 “It simply made sense.
 It wasn’t medication or injections so I felt it was worth a try”.
 Especially when Susan’s eldest asked her, “Does this mean that I don’t have to feel like this for the rest of my life?”.

 Susan enrolled her sons on the balance and co-ordination exercise programme.
 They did the exercises every day for 12 months.

 Susan was called to the school with her eldest and told that the teachers were getting increasingly concerned and if he didn’t pull his socks up within 2 weeks he would lose his place in the top class.
 As for the youngest, when tested by an Ed.
 Psychologist his reading and comprehension age was 2 years 6 months behind and his spelling age was 3 years 6 months behind…His IQ was 121.